openzipkin/brave/brave/README.md

     // Assume you have code to start the span and add relevant tags...

     // We now set the span in scope so that any code between here and
-    // the end of the request can see it with Tracer.currentSpan() SpanInScope spanInScope = tracer.withSpanInScope(span);
+    // the end of the request can modify it with Tracer.currentSpan()
+    // or Tracer.currentSpanCustomizer()
+    SpanInScope spanInScope = tracer.withSpanInScope(span);

     // We don't want to leak the scope, so we place it somewhere we can